mattermost/mattermost-handbook-1/source/people/exec-recruiting.md

 - Start to see evidence of execution

 Notes:
-- Executives that aren't working well with the leadership team at 60 days are unlikely to recover
+- Outside of a few exceptions, if onboarding has been done properly and an executive isn't working well with the rest of the team at 60 days, things are unlikely to significantly improve.